 Low-Poly & 3D Illustration Styles

 3D is officially back!
 During the unyielding reign of flat design for the past several years, the designers have somehow forgotten about the powers this technique holds.
-Now this trend seem to have been raised from the dead.
+Now, this trend seems to have been raised from the dead.
 We have been seeing more and more eye-catchy 3D web designs.
 You can easily tell that the designers have started juicing up the web.

 Coming hand by hand with another super trendy style which we’ll definitely see more of this year: low-poly web designs, 3D is absolutely here to stay.
 Here are 4 examples having gone down the three-dimensional road.
-Some of these are completely low-poly, others are plain 3D, yet others are a combination of both.
+Some of these are completely low-poly, others are plain 3D illustrations, yet others are a combination of both.
 See for yourself.
+Do you also want to check out 20 Beautiful Isometric & 3D Illustrations For Your Designs?

 Bright Colors in Web Design

-A major graphic design trend for 2017 adapted for web designs: bright colors!
+A major web design trend: colorful illustrations!
 Being one of the most wanted illustration styles in web design these days, bright, contrasting colors certainly scream for attention and they get it like a piece of cake.

 This kind of design is often combined with geometric shapes and blocks.
 A variation is the usage of neon colors which certainly convey a feeling of futuristic and out-of-this-world designs.
 Here are a few examples for you to enjoy!